Azure/azure-powershell/src/Blueprint/Blueprint/help/Get-AzBlueprint.md

 ```

 ### -LatestPublished
-The latest published Blueprint flag.
+The latest published blueprint definition flag.
-When set, execution returns the latest published version of Blueprint.
+When set, execution returns the latest published version of the blueprint definition.
 Defaults to false.

 ```yaml